Lakshmi-Shreya/Note-Rite-MERN-WebApp/README.md

 # Note-Rite-MERN-WebApp
 Note Rite is a personalized note keeper or mini personal blog site.
 Features includes Creating notes/blogs and deleting them.
-It is built using MERN STACK And Redux is used for Users State Management
+It is built using MERN STACK And Redux is used for Users State Management.React-Bootstrap is used for UI .
 # Deployed App Link
 https://note-rite.herokuapp.com/
 # Steps to run it on your computer